Important Information

 Currently there is no single definition of sex or gender identity within the official statistics community.
 We also recognise that respondents and users may have differing interpretations of these terms.
 Given this, it is vital that producers clearly define and explain any terminology that they are using.
 It is the responsibility of statistics producers, rather than OSR, to decide on and explain the definitions used within any data collections and statistical outputs.

 When we use the term ‘gender identity’ in this guidance, we are referring to an individual’s innate sense of their gender.
-Gender identity is not constrained to the binary male and female categories and includes others such as non-binary and gender fluid.
-For some individuals their gender identity may be different from their sex recorded at birth, and/or from their legally recognised sex.
+Gender identity is not constrained to the binary male/man and female/woman categories and includes others such as non-binary and gender fluid.
+For some individuals, their gender identity may be different from their sex recorded at birth, and/or from their legally recognised sex.

 Using terminology interchangeably

-Through our work, we have seen instances where there is a lack of consistency and clarity around the term ‘gender’, both in data collection, and in statistical reporting.
+Through our work, we have seen instances where there is a lack of consistency and clarity around the term ‘gender’, both in data collection and in statistical reporting.
 In some cases, it is not clear whether producers are using the term gender as a substitution for sex or gender identity.
 For example, producers may collect data about sex, yet report statistics on the basis of gender.
-Alternatively, producers may ask a question on gender with the intention of collecting data about gender identity, but only provide binary response options of male and female.
-This conflation of terms lacks clarity for respondents and users of exactly what data are collected and may affect the quality of the data reported.
+Alternatively, producers may ask a question on gender with the intention of collecting data about gender identity, but only provide binary response options of male/man and female/woman.
+This conflation of terms lacks clarity for respondents and users regarding exactly what data are collected and may affect the quality of the data reported.

-We recommend that statistics producers who collect and report ‘gender’ should consider what they mean by the term and whether it is an accurate reflection of what is trying to be measured.
+We recommend that statistics producers who collect and report ‘gender’ should consider what they mean by this term and whether it accurately reflects what they are trying to measure.
 This should be clearly communicated to respondents and users of the statistics.

 Questions used to collect data about sex and gender identity